AgustinStringa/Blog-Page/README.md

 # Blog Page
 Blog Page develop with HTML, CSS and little features with JS (like reset a form).
+This project belogns to Victor Robles's CSS udemy course.
 This Blog Page has:
 * Header - Nav
 * Animated Banner